Joan Marshall: Career

 After appearing as a dancer in The Chicago Kid (1945) and in a part in the television series Have Gun – Will Travel playing Sheriff Quinn's daughter Molly in S1 E26 "Birds of a Feather" (1958), she moved to California around 1959.
 In 1959, she reprised the Lauren Bacall role of Sailor Duval in the short-lived television series version of the syndicated radio series Bold Venture.
-During the 1960s, Marshall frequently guest-starred on various television series, including Tales of Wells Fargo, Maverick, Surfside 6, Hawaiian Eye, Gunsmoke, and The Jack Benny Program.
+During the 1960s, Marshall frequently guest-starred on various television series, including Tales of Wells Fargo, Lawman, Maverick, Surfside 6, Hawaiian Eye, Gunsmoke, and The Jack Benny Program.

 She appeared in the films Homicidal (using the stage name Jean Arless) and Tammy and the Doctor opposite Sandra Dee and Peter Fonda.

 Marshall also appeared in the 15-minute unaired pilot of The Munsters as Phoebe Munster (who strongly resembled Morticia Addams).
 Before the series was picked up, The Munsters was retooled and Marshall was replaced by actress Yvonne De Carlo.
 Marshall continued guest-starring in episodic television throughout the 1960s before her last role in the 1975 film Shampoo with Warren Beatty.
 She also worked as Barbra Streisand's personal assistant on her self-produced 1976 film A Star Is Born.